The good weather is finally here and so is the season for parties and events

 or dresses with low necklines at the back don't work with a shoulder bag that covers the skin you want to show.

 For dresses that leave more skin exposed (which we tend to wear in warmer weather), crossbody bags

 , are better, worn as a clutch or with long, narrow handles that don't cover the skin.
 This way you can wear the bag at the waist or hip.For halter dresses or short dresses with cut outs

 (both feature in Pull & Bear's party dress

 collection), a minimalist bag is always the best option, as the bigger the bag the more it will detract from your dress.

 Your accessories (and the bag is the most important) should always enhance the most significant elements of your outfit without stealing the limelight

 .
-This spring and summer create fabulous fresh combinations and get the image you want.
+This Autumn and Winter create fabulous fresh combinations and get the image you want.